 The Office for Civil Rights (OCR) is responsible for the enforcement and investigation of compliance with Section 504.
 Federal financial assistance to a local school district is contingent on compliance with Section 504 and other civil rights laws.
 OCR may determine that federal funds should be withheld from local school systems that are not in compliance with civil rights legislation.

-For Bulloch County Schools, Leslie Schlierf , the director of Teaching & Learning is the Student Program Accessibility/Section 504 and ADA Coordinator.
+For Bulloch County Schools, Leslie Schlierf , the executive director of Student Support Services is the Student Program Accessibility/Section 504 and ADA Coordinator.
 Superintendent Charles Wilson is the Facilities Accessibility/Section 504 and ADA Coordinator.
 Director of Human Resources Phillip Tremble is the Personnel Issues/Section 504 and ADA Coordinator.

 3. Who is eligible for 504?